Audio Introduction:

 FT8 is rather like Marmite, or Vegemite if you’re in Australia, you either love it or hate it.
 I used to be firmly in the hate it camp, probably because I didn’t understand it.
 But, now I’ve taken the time to look into it, I find myself sitting on the fence.

 On the downside, FT8 can make operating feel somewhat passive.
 In many cases, you just sit there while your computer handles everything.
 No microphone, no keyboard, just watch the screen as ‘QSOs’ roll in.
 It can feel more like monitoring than communicating which, to me, takes away some of the fun and skill from the hobby.
+If you want keyboard to keyboard comms, check out JS8 Call.

 On the plus side, FT8 is good for checking propagation.
 That said, I believe WSPR is better suited for that purpose.
 Another advantage is that FT8 doesn’t require a great deal of power or large antennas, making it useful for operators with limited setups or in restrictive environments.